sondosaabed/The-National-Bank/README.md

 # The National Banking Management Solution for TNB

 This project was created as part of DATABASE SYSTEMS course.
-Team work.

-# Team:
+Team work:
 Sondos Aabed<br />
 Eman Khalaf @EmanMofeed <br />
 Hoson Haskoor<br />